 We hold regular Parent Forum meetings at the end of every long term.

 What are the aims of the Parent Forum?

 To work in partnership with the school to create a welcoming and inclusive environment

 To promote a partnership between the school/pupils and parents

 To develop and engage in activities which support the education and welfare of the pupils

 To identify and represent all parents' views on educational and welfare matters

-The forum is always attended by at least one of the Senior Leadership Team (Headteacher or Senior Teacher).
+The forum is always attended by at least one of the Senior Leadership Team (Headteacher or Assistant Headteacher).
 The meeting will be chaired by the Chair of Governors subject to availability.

 All members of the parent/carer community are invited, and people are encouraged to put forward items for the agenda prior to the meeting.

 Please visit or email the school office if you would like any items added to the agenda: Email: firstname.lastname@example.org.